ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 For recovery, Veeam Backup & Replication uses VM metadata stored in a backup file and restores VM-specific attributes.
 As a result, you get a fully functional virtual machine in VMware Cloud Director, you do not need to import the restored virtual machine into VMware Cloud Director and adjust the settings manually.

 The backed-up objects can be restored to the same VMware Cloud Director hierarchy or to a different VMware Cloud Director environment.

 Restore options include:

-- Instant Recovery: **Instant Recovery**
 - Full restore for vApps and VMs: **Full restore for vApps and VMs**
 - Restoration of VM disks: **VM files**
 - Restoration of VM files: **VM disks**
-- Restoring guest OS files for VMs: **Item recovery**

 In this case, perform a **Full (full/full)** restore.